rapidsai/cudf/cpp/doxygen/developer_guide/DEVELOPER_GUIDE.md

 ## Streams

-libcudf supports asynchronous execution using CUDA streams.
-In order to facilitate the usage of streams, all libcudf APIs that allocate device memory or execute a kernel should accept an `rmm::cuda_stream_view` parameter at the end with a default value of `cudf::get_default_stream()`.
+libcudf is in the process of adding support for asynchronous execution using CUDA streams.
+In order to facilitate the usage of streams, all new libcudf APIs that allocate device memory or execute a kernel should accept an `rmm::cuda_stream_view` parameter at the end with a default value of `cudf::get_default_stream()`.
 There is one exception to this rule: if the API also accepts a memory resource parameter, the stream parameter should be placed just *before* the memory resource.
 This API should then forward the call to a corresponding `detail` API with an identical signature, except that the `detail` API should not have a default parameter for the stream ([detail APIs should always avoid default parameters](#default-parameters)).
 The implementation should be wholly contained in the `detail` API definition and use only asynchronous versions of CUDA APIs with the stream parameter.

 In order to make the `detail` API callable from other libcudf functions, it should be exposed in a header placed in the `cudf/cpp/include/detail/` directory.